Warren Magnuson

 Warren Grant Magnuson (April 12, 1905 – May 20, 1989) was an American lawyer and politician who represented the state of Washington in Congress for 44 years, first as a representative from 1937 to 1944, and then as a senator from 1944 to 1981.
 Magnuson was a member of the Democratic Party.
 He was Washington state's longest-serving senator, serving over 36 years.
 During his final two years in office, he was the most senior senator and president pro tempore.
+Magnuson was the longest-serving member of Congress to end his career by being defeated for reelection.
+(Note: Magnuson was the second-longest-serving senator to lose reelection; Ted Stevens lost reelection in 2008 after serving longer (40 years to Magnuson's 36), though Magnuson's House service makes his entire congressional tenure longer than Stevens's career.
+Emanuel Celler served longer in total (50 years to Magnuson's 44), but lost renomination in his party's primary, rather than reelection in the general election.
+By comparison, Jack Brooks is the longest-serving member of Congress to only serve in one chamber and lose reelection, after 42 years in the House.
+By combined tenure, Magnuson holds the record as of .)

 Early life and education

 Warren Magnuson was born in Moorhead, Minnesota.
 His birthdate is supposedly April 12, 1905, but the actual records of his birth are sealed.
 According to various sources, he never knew his birth parents; they may have died within a month of his birth, or his unmarried mother may have put him up for adoption.
 William Grant and Emma (née Anderson) Magnuson adopted Warren, and gave him their name.
 The Magnusons were second-generation Scandinavian immigrants who operated a bar in Moorhead, and adopted a daughter, Clara, a year after adopting Warren.
 His adoptive father left the family in 1921.

 Magnuson attended Moorhead High School, where he played quarterback on the football team and was captain of the baseball team.
 While in high school, he ran a YMCA camp, worked on wheat farms, and delivered newspapers and telegrams in Moorhead and nearby Fargo, North Dakota.
 He graduated in 1923, and then enrolled at the University of North Dakota in Grand Forks.
 In 1924, he transferred to the North Dakota Agricultural College in Fargo, which he attended for a year.
 He then traveled through Canada for some time, riding freight trains and working with threshing crews.

 Magnuson followed a high school girlfriend to Seattle, Washington, where he entered the University of Washington in 1925.
 He was a member of Theta Chi fraternity, and worked delivering ice as a Teamsters member under Dave Beck.
 He received a Bachelor of Arts degree in 1926, and earned a Bachelor of Laws degree from the University of Washington School of Law in 1929.
 A Democrat, he first became active in politics in 1928, volunteering for A. Scott Bullitt for governor and Al Smith for president.